I use Ancestry.com for book research.

 Cost

-For this book, it’s one of the best uses of money I’ve spent–and, of course, it’s a business expense.
+For Mrs. Oswald Chambers, it was one of the best uses of money I spent–and, of course, it was a business expense.

 Because I can gather this information here at my computer, I don’t have to leave the house.

-I lived in Hawai’i when I did research at the local family history center, Honolulu’s central library genealogy section and the DAR library in Manoa.
+I lived in Hawai’i while conducting research at the local family history center, Honolulu’s central library genealogy section, and the DAR library in Manoa.

-But even living locally, going to those libraries took time, energy and coordination with my family members and babysitters.
+However, even living locally, visiting those libraries required time, energy, and coordination with my family members and babysitters.

-Here, I just sit in my office in type.
+Here, I just sit in my office typing.

 It’s wonderful